Ravnur-Inc/ams-api-replacement-demo-app/docs/app-migration.md

 ## Register your AMS storage(s) in RMS

 * In RMS Console page press "Manage" button for your RMS account ![Manage account](img/console-manage-account.PNG)
 * Go to your AMS storages list.
-You will need to migrate all of those.
-But start with primary one
+You need to register all of them but start with primary one
 ![AMS storages](img/ams-storages.PNG)
-* Add your primary AMS storage
+* Set name, key 1 and key 2
   ![AMS storage keys](img/ams-storage-keys.PNG)
   ![Add storage in console](img/storage-console-empty.PNG)
 * Make it primary